nikhil-advait/LearnJS_JSInterview/README.md

 Have taken out time now to collate them and put on github.

 I think it's good idea to solve these javascript challenges to:
---Check you knowlede on js
+--Check your knowlede on js
 --Learn js
 --Prepare for interview